NCodeGroup/NCode.Composition.DisposableParts/README.md

 [3]: http://toreaurstad.blogspot.com/2012/09/freeing-up-memory-used-by-mef.html

 ## Solution
 This library attempts to solve the problem by providing a custom catalog where the `GetExports` method returns a custom `ComposablePartDefinition` which doesn't create a disposable `ComposablePart` even if the underlying type is disposable.
 This prevents the `CatalogExportProvider` from storing a reference to the `ComposablePart` and allows the reference to be garbage collected at any time.
-Specifically this library will only *wrap* the part if it implements `IDisposable` and specifies the `NonShared` creation policy, otherwise it will return the underlying `ComposablePartDefinition`.
+Specifically this library will always *wrap* the part definition and then return a custom `ComposablePart` only if the underlying type implements `IDisposable` and specifies the `NonShared` creation policy.

 ## Usage
 In order to use the library you must *wrap* the root `ComposablePartCatalog` with `DisposableWrapperCatalog` as such: